-- Unidirectional ply
+- Unidirectional composite

+- Bidirectional composite

-- · Woven fabric
+- Woven fabric composite

-- · Particulate composites
+- Particulate composite

-Woven fabrics are produced by the interlacing of warp (0°) fibers and weft (90°) fibers, in different weave styles.
+Woven fabric composites are produced by the interlacing of warp (0°) fibers and weft (90°) fibers, in different weave styles.
 A woven fabric can be in biaxial, triaxial, or multiaxial configurations, and can have different types of weaving, namely planar weaving or 3D weaving.

-Particulate composites are made by introducing particles, flakes, or whiskers into a otherwise isotropic matrix.
+Particulate composites are made by introducing particles, flakes, or whiskers into an otherwise isotropic matrix.